HIT BY A DISTRACTED DRIVER?

 If you or a loved one have suffered injuries by a distracted driver texting or talking on the phone, it is vital to contact an attorney as soon as possible.
 Texting while driving is dangerous and can lead to serious motor vehicle accidents.
 We have more than 95 years of collective experience getting people the compensation they deserve for injuries sustained in car crashes.
 We have won tens of millions of dollars on our clients' behalf.

 Don’t be a victim of someone else’s negligence.
-Contact our texting and driving accident attorneys today for a free consultation: (888) 498-3023.
+Contact our distracted driving attorneys today for a free consultation: (888) 498-3023.
 We have offices in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, and York!

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
 We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.